 Your journey begins in happening Montréal and ends in Iceland’s compact capital Reykjavík, two cosmopolitan counterpoints to an expedition filled with seafaring villages, wildlife enclaves, and settings carved by volcanic activity.
 Leading your discoveries will be our highly credentialed Expedition Team, who will guide everything from your Zodiac small craft landings to soft adventures like hiking, wildlife walks through Gros Morne National Park, kayaking, and more.
 The Ocean Explorer’s small size allows us to visit some of the world’s most remote areas, so it’s important to note that due to the nature of this itinerary — and the remoteness of the ports we will visit — we will be required to anchor offshore throughout the majority of the expedition.
 You will need to board a Zodiac boat or tender in order to reach the shore, which does require a certain level of physical agility.

 Away from your expedition, you’ll find a haven on the 5-star Ocean Explorer, where world-class amenities, personalized service, and elegant staterooms will be the icing on the cake of your experience.
 Enjoy 17 included features and Cultural Discoveries, including a Viking band performance, a salted herring demonstration, and expeditions led by the Expedition Team to further illuminate your explorations.
 Then, savor gourmet cuisine inspired by your discoveries in these destinations.
 Your state-of-the-art ship is nimble enough to access remote and intriguing ports and is outfitted with dynamic ULSTEIN X-BOW® technology for a smoother ride across the sea.
 Join us for this stark, exhilarating, and strikingly beautiful journey.

 Fly to Ottawa

-Today, you’ll fly to Montréal.
-Or, depart earlier for your pre-trip extension to Ottawa!
+Today, you’ll fly to Ottawa!
 If you purchased your airfare through Vantage, you'll be met upon arrival by a representative who will assist in your transfer to the hotel.
-Enjoy free time to get settled into Montréal before a Welcome Briefing and Welcome Dinner.
+Enjoy free time to get explore the city before a Welcome Reception and Dinner.